Skip links

 September 12, 2019

-A clear trace of water is discovered in the atmosphere of K2-18b, a terrestrial planet, which orbits in the Goldilocks zone, that is, the area around its star with terrestrial environmental conditions.
+Clear evidence of water has been discovered in the atmosphere of K2-18b, a terrestrial planet orbiting in the Goldilocks zone, the region around its star with Earth-like environmental conditions.
 The lead scientist is Giovanna Tinetti of University College London.
-The planet is
+The planet is located 111 light-years

 April 10, 2019